Henry A. Wise: Death and legacy

 Wise died in 1876 and was buried at Hollywood Cemetery in Richmond.

 His son Capt.
 Obediah Jennings Wise died in 1862 under his father's command at Roanoke Island.
 Another son, Richard, after service in the Confederate Army, studied medicine and taught chemistry.
 He also became a Virginia legislator and US Representative.
 A third son, John, served in the Confederate Army as a VMI cadet; he also later became an attorney and was elected as a US Representative.
 Both Richard Wise and John Wise were Republicans like their father.
 Another son, Henry A. Wise, Jr. (1834–1869), entered the ministry and assisted family friend Rev. Joshua Peterkin at St. James Episcopal Church in Richmond before resigning in 1859, a decade before his death.

 Henry A. Wise's grandson Barton Haxall Wise wrote a biography of the former governor, entitled The Life of Henry A. Wise of Virginia (New York, 1899).
 Another grandson, the lawyer and soldier Jennings Cropper Wise (1881–1968, son of John Sergeant Wise), wrote The Early History of the Eastern Shore of Virginia and dedicated it to his grandfather.
 He quoted Governor Wise: "I have met the Black Knight with his visor down, and his shield and lance are broken."

 Counties were named in his honor in Virginia (Wise County, Virginia) and Texas (Wise County, Texas).

 Archival material

 The Wise family papers, 1836-1928 (350 items, available on microfilm), and the Henry A. Wise papers, 1850-1869 (90 items), are held by the Library of Congress.
 The numerous documents from his service as Governor are in the Library of Virginia.

+Some correspondence of Wise has been published in the context of the John Brown affair.